 State Department of Toxic Substances Control, in a sleight of land, has made a deal with KB Home that would leave Runkle Canyon unremediated for radioactive and chemical contamination.

-Historic Fix Doesn’t Extend to Tainted Adjacent Land Where KB Home Plans to Build 461 Condos and Homes By Michael Collins LA Weekly – September 23, 2010 Elation over a historic deal to clean the sprawling Santa Susana Field Laboratory earlier this month garnered significant media coverage for good reason: […]
+Historic Fix Doesn’t Extend to Tainted Adjacent Land Where KB Home Plans to Build 461 Condos and Homes By Michael Collins LA Weekly – September 23, 2010 [KB Home’s Runkle Canyon development is now called Arroyo Vista at the Woodlands.]
+Elation over a historic deal to clean the sprawling Santa […]

-These question were sent in to the Department of Toxic Substances Control by reporter Michael Collins on August 16, 2010: #1) Questions for Rick Brausch and Maziar Movassaghi regarding the Runkle Response Plan: 1A) Our Response Plan comments and questions, that DTSC has not responded to, are available at http://enviroreporter.com/files/KB41docs.pdf […]
+[KB Home’s Runkle Canyon development is now called Arroyo Vista at the Woodlands.]
+These question were sent in to the Department of Toxic Substances Control by reporter Michael Collins on August 16, 2010: #1) Questions for Rick Brausch and Maziar Movassaghi regarding the Runkle Response Plan: 1A) Our Response Plan […]

+[KB Home’s Runkle Canyon development is now called Arroyo Vista at the Woodlands.]
 This September 15, 2010 e-mail Q & A was between reporter Michael Collins and, presumably, DTSC’s Runkle Canyon project manager Rick Brausch.
-The interview attempted to clarify a few points for the LA Weekly article “Rocketdyne Cleanup Won’t Help Runkle Canyon” published September 23.
-[Question] 1.
-As we discussed, the […]
+The interview attempted to clarify a few points for the LA Weekly article “Rocketdyne Cleanup […]

 By Michael Collins LA Weekly – December 9, 1998 Pulling up to Simi Valley City Hall the morning of October 21, EPA staffer Vicky Semones was counting on a quiet, efficient work meeting.
 Her job was to coordinate the scientists, public officials and community representatives monitoring the cleanup from decades […]